Online reviews are paramount to growing your eCommerce store. They foster trust, brand awareness, and positive feelings toward your brand.

 Along with a streamlined review template, why not integrate SMS marketing with your email campaign?
 SMS snags customers who seldom check their emails.
 And let’s face it—everyone is on their phone these days!

-Just so you know: Sendlane can send email and text messages to your recent shoppers!
+Just so you know: Sendlane can send feedback request email and SMS messagesto your recent shoppers!
 We also analyze your campaigns so you can identify what needs fixing and what’s crushing.

 Post-purchase funnels are the backbone for increasing online reviews.
 Once you’ve got a system, look into more clever ways to increase online reviews, like influencer marketing.